openintegrationhub/openintegrationhub.github.io/docs/3 - GettingStarted/LocalInstallationGuide.md

 - **Data Hub**.
 Long-term storage for flow content.
   - `data-hub.example.com`
 - **Integration Layer Service**.
 Perform data operations such as merging or splitting objects.
-  - `ils.example.com`
+  - `ils.example.com` *(external service)*
 - **Web UI**.
 A basic browser-based UI to control certain other services.
   - `web-ui.example.com`

 Most of these services have an OpenAPI documentation of their API available through the path `/api-docs`.
 You can also check the [API Reference Documentation](https://openintegrationhub.github.io/docs/6%20-%20ReferenceDocumentation/APIReferenceOverview.html).

-If you want to learn more about the services, check the [Service Documentation](https://openintegrationhub.github.io/docs/5%20-%20Services/Services.html) or their readmes in the `services` folder of the GitHub Repository: [Open Integration Hub Services](https://github.com/openintegrationhub/openintegrationhub/tree/master/services)
+If you want to learn more about the monorepo services, check the [Service Documentation](https://openintegrationhub.github.io/docs/5%20-%20Services/Services.html) or their readmes in the `services` folder of the GitHub Repository: [Open Integration Hub Services](https://github.com/openintegrationhub/openintegrationhub/tree/master/services)

+For external services the documentation is in an external folder.
+For example the [template repository](https://github.com/openintegrationhub/template-repository).

+For more information see also: [Monorepo services and external services](https://openintegrationhub.github.io/docs/5%20-%20Services/ServiceTypes.html)

 # User Guide